|Domestic Plugs and Sockets

 Factors that explain plug diversity are:

-• Home electrification started with initiatives of locally operating electricity companies, created a market for electrical accessories.
+• Home electrification, started by initiatives of locally operating electricity companies, created a market for electrical accessories.
 Companies often produced their own designs.
 Ingenuity and competition were the germ of diversity.

 • Differences with respect to current and voltage and the need for a protective earth connection asked for different types of plugs.